MichaelCurrin/coding-blog/_posts/2023-12-24-ai-language-teacher.md

 > _Natuurlijk!
 Wat zou jouw superkracht zijn als je er één mocht kiezen?_

+Unforunately this case is not actually beginner level as asked, so you can try emphasizing that you want "basic vocabularly and grammary only".
+Or try Bing if you first tried ChatGPT.

-If you have something more technical to prepare for like a job interview or questions to expect for a presentation, get the AI to take on one of these roles.
+If you have something more technical to prepare for, like a job interview or questions to expect for a presentation, get the AI to take on one of these roles.
+This will give more of a sense of interactivity and unpredictability of real life (unlike non-AI tools) while also giving relevant and knowledgable questions on your topic (it can be hard to find someone in-person who has this expertise).

 Get the AI to talk you through a situation you want to prepare for. e.g. Interactions with a waiter, booking a flight online, phoning to make a doctor's appointment, or giving directions to someone.
 If you are stuck for ideas, get the AI to come up with situations based on your intention for being in the country or speaking the language.
 Such as when you are abroad or a holiday, studying or relocating.